projectsyn/steward/README.md

-# Steward: the SYN cluster agent
+# Project Syn: Steward

+The cluster agent - working together with the [lieutenant-api](https://github.com/projectsyn/lieutenant-api).

+**Please note that this project is in it's early stages and under active development**.

 ## Getting started